Revamping Undergraduate Introductory Physics Laboratory

 Part 1

 I used to hate doing the lab in First-Year college intro physics classes.
 It would be 2 hours of torture, and at that time, I didn’t see the point.
 Unless things have changed, most students taking such classes would tend to feel the same way as I did.
-And I think this is a waste of opportunity to really get through to the students of THE most important aspect of science, and of physics in particular – the empirical testing of physical concepts, and how we arrive at our knowledge to accept something as valid.
+And I think this is a waste of opportunity to get through to the students THE most important aspect of science, and physics in particular – the empirical testing of physical concepts, and how we arrive at our knowledge to accept something as valid.
 This is what separates science from pseudosciences (and even religion).

 The problem here starts from the very beginning.
-When I was a freshman undergraduate, no instructor ever spent time explaining why the laboratory sessions are important, why it is crucial that we actually DO things, rather than just read or watch what is being done.
+When I was a freshman undergraduate, no instructor ever spent time explaining why the laboratory sessions are important, and why we must DO things, rather than just read or watch what is being done.
 No one was explaining to me the fact that the SKILLS that I could get out of the physics lab may turn out to be a rather important aspect of my education that transcends beyond just physics, but into other parts of my life.
 This means that it doesn’t matter if you’re a physics major or not, the physics labs can be quite beneficial as one progresses in one’s education, career, and life.
 I strongly believe students should be made aware of this in no uncertain terms.
 The physics instructors must impress upon the students why doing these laboratory experiments is important, what kind of skills are being practiced, and why this is different than just sitting and reading.
-I would think that the students would at least become aware that there is a rational reason for forcing them to do such a thing, rather than just them being told that they need to do this for no valid reason.
+I would think that the students would at least become aware that there is a rational reason for forcing them to do such a thing, rather than just being told that they need to do this for no valid reason.

-So already my philosophy in what an intro physics lab session should be was different than what I encountered during my undergraduate years.
+So already my philosophy of what an intro physics lab session should be was different than what I encountered during my undergraduate years.
 And after being in this profession for many years, and being an experimentalist, I am even more convinced that this is what such lab sessions should be.

 Part 2